KyleWinrich/IndividualProject/Journal.md

 Week 6 -

-* Continueing to figure out how SOAP actually works
+* Continuing to figure out how SOAP actually works
 * Tried to catch up on project work (didn't catch up at all)